appelmar/gdalcubes_cpp/README.md

 ## R package
 You can install the current R package version directly from GitHub using the `devtools` package as shown below.
+Notice that this works only if you have successfully installed the gdalcubes library on your system before.

 ```
 library(devtools)